hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Judge

 Explanation:
-A judge is a person who presides over court proceedings, either alone or as a part of a panel of judges.
+A judge is a person who presides over court or tribunal proceedings, either alone or as a part of a panel of judges.

 For citizens:
 Use with explanation